helrond/songs/_posts/2019-08-19-chasing_the_sun.md

 Went down south last summer
 Chasing the sun
-Working for the captain
-Made some friends and I buried some
+Looking for some new light
+A place to start and time to be done

-Went north into the mountains
+North into the mountains
-Running from the police
-Blasting tunnels into hard rock
-That's where I fell asleep
+To change the scene
+But everything reminded me
+Of somewhere I had already been

 <div class="chorus">
-Light travels east to west<br/>
-Rivers lose the waters they possess<br/>
+You can never catch the light<br/>
+Or step into the same river twice<br/>
 All the time you take all the ways you move<br/>
-Wherever you are headed, the journey it finds you
+Wherever you are headed, the journey follows<br/>
 </div>

-Followed the river
-Heading upstream
-The wind led me through the forest
-There was no one to be seen

-I went towards the sunrise
+I followed the river
-Trying to get ahead
+Backwards to its source
-And I wished that I was somewhere
+And I saw that it had taken
-That was alive or dead
+The available course

+<div class="chorus">Chorus</div>

 <div class="chords">
 C/G<br/>